don/ITP-DeviceToDatabase/04_TimeSeries/timescaledb.md

 All the queries we did for with PostgreSQL in [week 4](../03_RelationalDatabases) should work here.

-TimescaleDB add additional functions.

 The TimescaleDB website has some great documentation about [Advanced Analytic Queries](https://docs.timescale.com/latest/using-timescaledb/reading-data#advanced-analytics).
-Many of these queries will work in Posgres.
-The TimescaleDB specific ones are marked with `TSDB Function`.
+Many of these queries will work in PosgreSQL.
+The TimescaleDB specific functions are marked with `TSDB Function`.

-The `time_bucket` function allows us to group data into time intervals.
-Previous with Postgres we used `extract` for this.
+The `time_bucket` function is TimescaleDB specific function that allows us to group data into time intervals.
+Previous with PostgreSQL we used the `extract` function to create group dates and times from recorded_at.

 Connect